Sav22999/common-voice-android/README.md

 ### How contribute

 If you want to help to develop this app, you can open an “Issue” an send feedback about the features or bugs.
-In the “Screenshots” folder there are update screenshots of the app status and in the “Screenshots”>“Draft” you can find the original (initial) idea about the app.
+In the “Screenshots” folder there are update screenshots of the app status and in the “Screenshots”>“0.0.0a (Draft)” you can find the original (initial) idea about the app.

 ##### To do:

-[ ] Change manually the UI language, when change from Settings/Tutorial
+- Change manually the UI language, when change from Settings/Tutorial

-[ ] Create POST request to send the recording
+- Create POST request to send the recording

-[ ] Create GET request to get the clip to validate

-[ ] Create POST request to send validation of clip (yes/no)
+- Create POST request to send validation of clip (yes/no)

-[ ] Send push-notification when there is a new update of Common Voice App

-[ ] Get *username* and *email* after login/sign up, and save the value (SharedResource)
+- Improve the loading of sentences/clips (download 5s per time, and when you are at the "4th” automatically download others)
+- Tutorial also for Listen and Speak section (just the first time you launch them)

 ### Screenshots